teknobingo/trust/README.md

     end
   end

-  # Rails 4 - defininitions for  strong_params
+  # Rails 4 - definitions for  strong_params
   class Invoice < Default
     require :invoice          # requires :invoice hash.
 This is set by default, so in practice not necessary to define permit :date, :due_days   # permitted parameters